 BOOKS & EVENTS

 My latest book, Nourish & Glow: The 10 Day Plan, was published in March 2017 and is available to buy from bookshops & supermarkets across the UK and online via Amazon or Waterstones.
 It has also been published in Australia and is available from all major retailers.
-It will be released in Canada on the 19th December 2017 and also available to purchase in the US from that date – click here for further info and purchase links.
+It has also been released in Canada & the US – click here for further info and purchase links.
 See Nourish & Glow FAQs for more info.

 Eat.Nourish.Glow. is available to purchase from all major bookshops, some health food stores, and supermarkets, as well as online.
 Internationally, it is available in the US, Canada, Australia, and India; online and from physical retail outlets.